vkarasik/vkarasik/README.md

 ## [![Additional Skills and Tools](./assets/additional_skills_and_tools.svg)](#-3)

-I’m strong user of grafic tools such as Figma, Photoshop, Ilustrator.
-Worked a lot with CSM WordPress and Bitrix, CRM Bitrix24 as administrator and content manger.
+I’m a strong user of graphic tools such as Figma, Photoshop, and Illustrator.
+Worked a lot with CSM WordPress and Bitrix, CRM Bitrix24 as administrator and content manager.

 [![figma](./assets/figma.svg)](#)
 [![photoshop](./assets/photoshop.svg)](#)